 - salt and pepper to taste

-- vegan chicken, tofu, seitan, soy chunks, etc optional
+- vegan chicken, tofu, seitan, soy chunks, etc & seasoning optional

 - Add olive oil to a hot medium-sized pan.

-- Dissolve cornstarch in plant milk.
+- In the meantime, mix cornstarch and non-dairy milk.
+This will create a cornstarch slurry.
 Mix well to ensure no clumps remain.

-- Add cornstarch and plant milk mixture, stock, thyme, nutritional yeast, salt and pepper to your pan.
+- Add the slurry, broth, thyme, nutritional yeast, salt, and pepper to your pan.
 Bring to boil.
-If your want your veggies to soften further, simmer for 5-10 more minutes.
+If you want your veggies to soften further, simmer for 5-10 more minutes.

-- Optional step: In the meantime, heat up a tsp of oil in a separate pan and fry vegan chicken for 4-5 minutes (or longer if needed).
-Season with salt, pepper and garlic powder.
+- Optional step: In the meantime, heat up a teaspoon of oil in a separate pan and fry vegan chicken for 4-5 minutes (or longer if needed - depending on the type of mock chicken you are using).
+Season with salt, pepper, and garlic powder.

-- Return to your soup pan.
-Once the soup is boiling, add pasta.
+- Return to your soup pan and add pasta.

 - Simmer until your pasta is cooked (usually around 8-9 minutes depending on the pasta shape).
-If the soup is becoming too thick, add more stock.
+If the soup is becoming too thick, add more broth.